-Proposals should identify 5 activities and up to 3 sub-activities under each activity that form a 20. coherent program to address the above.
+20. Proposals should identify 5 activities and up to 3 sub-activities under each activity that form a coherent program to address the above.
 At least one activity should target the English language component.
 ELTA-ELSE DPs will support a wide range of activities and sub-activities that meet their objectives.
-Some examples of activities for ELTA would be enriching assessment procedures, enriching curricula, teaching, and learning in line with assessment reform, mapping courses against SLQF guidelines, introducing inter-faculty courses/programs, enhancing the flexibility of and widening student choice in courses/programs, benchmarking with internationally recognized courses/programs, introducing innovative and learner centered teaching, learning, and assessment methods, redesigning introducing/enhancing interactive learning, career guidance courses introducing/enhancing student placement/internship programs, promoting university-industry linkages in teaching, learning, and assessment.
-Some examples of activities for ELSE would be enriching existing ESL courses, introducing new Business English/Academic English/ English for Specific Purposes (ESP) courses, and courses to aid in the transition to English medium instruction.
+Some examples of activities for ELTA would be enriching assessment procedures, enriching curricula, teaching, and learning in line with assessment reform, mapping courses against SLQF guidelines, introducing inter-faculty courses/programs, enhancing the flexibility of and widening student choice in courses/programs, benchmarking with internationally recognized courses/programs, introducing innovative and learner-centered teaching, learning, and assessment methods, redesigning courses for interactive introducing/enhancing career guidance programs, introducing/enhancing learning. student placement/internship programs, promoting university-industry linkages in teaching, learning, and assessment.
+Some examples of activities for ELSE would be enriching existing ESL courses, introducing new Business English/Academic English/English for Specific Purposes (ESP) courses, and courses to aid in the transition to English medium instruction.
 It is expected that these innovations will integrate academic excellence, socio-emotional skills important for employment, and a high level of English language skills.
 All activities and sub-activities should be tied to the assessment process and count towards the GPA.
 Activities and sub-activities need not be limited to the above, and applicants can introduce new activities.
+Innovation and creativity in identifying and designing activities and sub-activities is encouraged and will be given due recognition.
+Collaboration with employers or other relevant stakeholders such as students and alumni is vital in designing activities.
+The collaborating stakeholders must be identified and their commitment indicated in the proposal (See Section 7.
+Structure of the Proposal).
+In this regard, applicants are requested to pay special attention to the Evaluation Criteria as stated in Section 9 of these Guidelines.